collinsasia/Mancala/README.md

 Conditions:

 The game has ended if a player has captured 25 or more seeds or both players have taken 24 seeds(DRAW).  -->

+**Pseudocode**

+Make sure that you have all equipment that contribute to your board The amount of Marbles in each "House"
+The Total amount of marbles

+When going first:
+Select House counter-Clockwise
+The marbles should move around the board until it reaches the "score house"

 <!-- # Mancala